After nearly dying from the heatwave in NYC, the cooler temperatures here were a welcome change.

 And they.
 Are.
 EVERYWHERE.
 Especially after it rains!
 It doesn’t matter if you’re walking through the grass, or on the sidewalk; these suicidal molluscs will always be right in your path.

-It’s not just the slugs that are over-sized, either; I’ve seen a lot of huge bugs here in the three short weeks since we arrived.
+It’s not just the slugs that are over-sized, either; I’ve seen a lot of huge bugs here in the three short weeks since we arrived in Germany.
 Case in point, the day I went to check our laundry hanging in the basement* and met Aragog just chilling by an open window.
 Or the walk we went on two weeks ago, when a fly or beetle the size of HALF MY FIST (or one whole Trump fist) was just crawling around on a nearby gate.

 It’s not all bad, of course.
 Look at these beauties: